 - Shortness of breath

-If you experiencing these symptoms, it’s important that you talk to a primary care physician.
+If you are experiencing any of these symptoms, it’s important that you talk to a primary care physician.
 If you do not have one, find a primary care doctor now.

 Medications called anti-arrhythmic drugs may be used to keep your heart rate from becoming too fast or too slow and prevent an arrhythmia from happening again.
 Some of these medicines can have side effects.
 Take them as prescribed by your health care provider.
 Do not stop taking the medicine or change the dose without first talking to your health care provider.

-- Pacemaker, (including conventional single chamber device as well as the Medtronic Micra Transcatheter Pacing System), a device that senses when your heart is beating irregularly, too slowly, or too fast.
+PacemakerA Pacemaker, (including conventional single chamber device as well as the Medtronic Micra Transcatheter Pacing System), is a device that senses when your heart is beating irregularly, too slowly, or too fast.
 It sends a signal to your heart that makes your heart beat at the correct pace.

-- Cryoablation, a process that uses extreme cold to destroy the heart tissue causing atrial fibrillation
+CryoablationCryoablation is a process that uses extreme cold to disrupt the abnormal electrical signals causing an abnormal heart beat.